The final category of makefile is the one where every command

 A single Bourne shell is used to execute each command,

-thus the shell's $$
+thus the shell's $$ variable is

 useless, changing directories does not work across command